chainHero/heroes-service/README.md

 ![Screenshot app started but no network](docs/images/start-app-no-network.png)

-But this won't work because there is no network that the SDK can talk to.
+At this point, it won't work because there is no network deployed that the SDK can talk with.
 Try to start the network and launch the app again:

 ```
 cd $GOPATH/src/github.com/chainhero/heroes-service/fixtures && \